temporalio/documentation/docs/tctl-v1/index.md

 The public preview of [Temporal CLI](/cli) is now available.
 We encourage you to begin using it and to provide feedback.

-After we release Temporal CLI v1, we will deprecate tctl v1.17.
+After we release Temporal CLI v1, we will deprecate tctl.

 :::

 :::note

-This documentation reflects tctl version 1.17
+This documentation reflects tctl version 1.17.

 :::